 Principle seven looks to move the sentiment of BSC Section K3.1.3 into K3.1.2.
 It was discussed if this is still required in light of P344 but, it was pointed out that P363/4 is concerned with Primary BM Units and the purpose of principle seven would allow for the Import and Export to be in separate Primary BM Units.
-This is allowed at present if the Registrants of the Import and Export are different or for a single registrant if the import is SVA and the Export is CVA.
-A single Registrant is not allowed to register two separate BM units for Import and Export in CVA.
+This is allowed at present if the Registrants of the Import and Export are different or for a single registrant if the import is 289/07